moyboy5/dotfiles/README.md

 *PS.: Not everybody has a .bash_profile*

-The next step is to open your .bashrc and add the following line as the last line in the file:
+The next step is to open your .bash_profile (or create if you don't have one) and add the following line as the last line in the file:

 `
 source ~/etc/bashrc